BitcoinDesign/Guide/guide/onboarding/getting-to-know-your-users.md

 When building onboarding experiences, it is important to understand and develop knowledge about your users.
 Within the Bitcoin ecosystem, there is a wide range in the level of expertise.
 Identifying who you are building for is crucial, as these user groups value and understand varying characteristics of coin management tools.
 For example, “rookies” often favor convenient, easy-to-use wallets, while well-versed bitcoin owners tend to prioritize security[^1].

-You might want to improve the onboarding experience for new users, this could take the form of research where you talk to a range of participants and observe what they do, how they think and what they want.
-Perhaps you ask yourself things like,
+For example, you might want to improve the onboarding experience for new users.
+This could take the form of research where you talk to a range of participants and observe what they do, how they think, and what they want.
+While observing, you may ask yourself things like:

 * Do they trust my product?
 * Where do they experience frustration?